bhstark2/latency/report.md

 being used by one or more capacity-seeking flows, which is precisely when users are using it.
-Some measurement systems will generate artificial cross-traffic (perhaps in the form of a throughput test) in order to ensure the link is fully utilised, as it would be when there is a single other capacity-seeking flow.
+Some measurement systems will generate artificial cross-traffic (perhaps in the form of a throughput test) in order to ensure the link is fully utilized, as it would be when there is a single other capacity-seeking flow.
 Measurement systems that do not measure (or create their own) cross-traffic cannot reliably know whether they are measuring idle